pylint-dev/pylint/doc/data/messages/r/redundant-unittest-assert/details.rst

 Directly asserting a string literal will always pass.
+The solution is to test something that could fail, or not assert at all.